 Assess is a crucial step in the ‘Create Resilience’ process, so take as much time as you need in your self-evaluation.
-It requires complete honesty, introspection and often solitude (suitably enabled by nature) to compile a self-inventory of your psyche’s impediments: e.g. fear, guilt, anger, shame, hate, low self-esteem, loneliness, hopelessness, distrust, disbelief, etc. and your physical health: e.g. sleep habits, eating habits, physical activity, alcohol or drug consumption, stress management and social engagement habits.
+It requires complete honesty, introspection and often solitude (suitably enabled by nature) to compile a self-inventory of your psyche’s impediments: e.g. fear, guilt, anger, shame, hate, low self-esteem, loneliness, hopelessness, distrust, disbelief, etc. and your physical health: e.g. illness, injuries, sleep habits, eating habits, physical activity, alcohol or drug consumption, stress management and social engagement habits.

 Refer to and refine your assessment results often as you complete the next six steps of the ‘Create Resilience’ process.